jakefinkel/PrintManager/README.md

 # PrintManager
 PHP Lab

-Coming soon:
+Done So Far (newest to oldest):
+- use namespaces
 - use autoloading
-- use namespaces

-Done So Far:
-- set up vagrant
-- create a class
-- use inheritance
-- use magic methods
 - use type hinting
 - use an abstract class
 - use an interface
+- use inheritance
+- use magic methods
+- create a class
+- set up vagrant